MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Our Method

 \subsubsection{Text-Image Fusion}

 \ours contains a multi-modal fusion component.
-It receives the encoded text features $\mathbf{Z}$ and image features $\mathbf{G}$ from the text encoding component and the image encoding component and outputs fused, multi-modal features containing related information derived from textual modality and visual modality, aiming to complement the information of textual modality while potentially removing noisy information.
+It receives the encoded text features $\mathbf{Z}$ and image features $\mathbf{G}$ from the text and image encoding component and outputs fused, multi-modal features containing related information derived from textual and visual modality, aiming to complement the information of textual modality while potentially removing noisy information.

 The process of the multi-modal fusion is shown as follows:

 where $\text{CMA}(\cdot)$ indicate the cross-modality attention layer using the Multi-Head Attention mechanism (i.e., $\text{MHA}(\cdot)$ in Eq.~\ref{eq:visual} using different input as query, key and value), $\sigma(\cdot)$ refers to the Sigmoid function, $\mathbf{W}_{*}$ and $\mathbf{B}_{*}$ are learnable parameters, and $\otimes$ is element-wise vector multiplication.
 Specifically, the textual features $\mathbf{Z}$ are linearly projected into queries $\mathbf{Q}$ and the visual features $\mathbf{G}$ are linearly mapped to key-value pairs $\mathbf{K}$ and $\mathbf{V}$.
 Next, to retain the pre-trained text features from BART and overcome the noise brought by the visual modality, we apply a forget gate $\mathbf{F}$.
 Finally, we concatenate the textual features $\mathbf{Z}$ and the result of $\mathbf{F} \otimes \mathbf{C}$ to generate the multi-modal features $\mathbf{Z}^{'}$.